How to See Wi-Fi Passwords Saved on my Android?

 Want to connect a new device to your phone’s Wi-Fi network but can’t remember your password? follow the below steps to get the entered the password.

-- Go to Google Play and download a free file manager app like ES File Explorer.
+- Go to Google Play and download a free file manager app like FX File Explorer

-- After installation, open the ES File Explorer app and click on the menu icon, right next to the Home tab (top left hand corner of the screen).
+- After installation, open the FX File Explorer app and click on the menu icon, right next to the Home tab (top left hand corner of the screen).

 - Navigate to Device >System folder > etc >wifi

 6. Open the wifi folder and click on the wpa_supplicant.conf file.